-- Level 3 assets may include direct private equity investments held within consolidated funds and investments in CLOs. - · Level 3 liabilities include contingent liabilities related to acquisitions valued based upon discounted cash flow analyses using unobservable market data.
+- · Level 3 assets may include direct private equity investments held within consolidated funds, investments in QLOs and bank loans of consolidated QLOs. - Level 3 liabilities include contingent liabilities related to acquisitions valued based upon discounted cash flow analyses using unobservable market data and borrowings of a consolidated QLO.

 Significance of Inputs.
-The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the financial instrument
+The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the financial instrument.

 Valuation Approaches.
 The fair values of certain Level 3 assets and liabilities were determined using various valuation approaches as appropriate, including third-party pricing vendors, broker quotes and market and income approaches.
-Such quotes and modeled prices are evaluated for reasonableness through various procedures, including due diligence reviews of third-party pricing vendors, variance analyses, consideration of the current market environment and other analytical procedures.

-A significant number of inputs used to value equity, debt securities and investments in CLOs is sourced from third-party pricing vendors.
+A significant number of inputs used to value equity, debt securities, investments in QLOs and bank loans is sourced from third-party pricing vendors.
 Generally, prices obtained from pricing vendors are categorized as Level 1 inputs for identical securities traded in active markets and as Level 2 for other similar securities if the vendor uses observable inputs in determining the price.
-Annually, BlackRock's internal valuation committee or other designated groups review both the valuation approaches, including the general assumptions and methods used to value various asset classes, and operational processes with these vendors.
-On a quarterly basis, meetings are held with key vendors to identify any significant changes to the vendors' processes.

 In addition, quotes obtained from brokers generally are nonbinding and categorized as Level 3 inputs.
-However, if the Company is able to determine that market participants have transacted for the asset in an orderly manner near the quoted price or if the Company can determine that the inputs used by the broker are observable, the quote is classified as a Level 2 input.
+However, if the Company is able to determine that market participants have transacted for the asset in an orderly manner near the quoted price or if the Company can determine that the inputs used by the broker are observable, the quote is classified as a level 2 input.

 Investments Measured at Net Asset Values.
 As a practical expedient, the Company uses net asset value ("NAV") as the fair value for certain investments.
-The inputs to value these investments may include BlackRock capital accounts for its partnership interests in various alternative investments, including hedge funds, real assets and private equity funds, which may be adjusted by using the returns of certain market indices.
+The inputs to value these investments may include the Company's capital accounts for its partnership interests in various alternative investments, including hedge funds, real assets and private equity funds, which may be adjusted by using the returns of certain market indices.
 The various partnerships generally are investment companies, which record their underlying investments at fair value based on fair value policies established by management of the underlying fund.
-Fair value policies at the underlying fund generally require the fund to utilize pricing/valuation information from third-party sources, including independent appraisals.
+Fair value policies at the underlying fund generally require the fund to utilize pricing/valuation information fromthird-party sources, including independent appraisals.
 However, in some instances, current valuation information for illiquid securities or securities in markets that are not active may not be available from any third-party source or fund management may conclude that the valuations that are available from third-party sources are not reliable.
-In these instances, fund management may performmodel-based analytical valuations that could be used as an input to value these investments.
+In these instances, fund management may perform model-based analytical valuations that could be used as an input to value these investments.